 Both are best suited for mild trails, not involving a lot of mud and very rocky terrain.
-Grip on both is adequate, but for difficult terrain there are much better shoes to be used (for Hokas that would definitely be Mafate Speed 2, for Altras maybe Lone Peaks, although I am unsure about how difficult terrain they could handle).
+The grip on both is adequate, but for difficult terrain, there are much better shoes to be used (for Hokas that would definitely be Mafate Speed 2, for Altras maybe Lone Peaks, although I am unsure about how difficult terrain they could handle).

 Altras are very cushy and if you step wrongly then your ankle will turn to the side, possibly causing injury.
 They are very poor behaving on trails with side gradient, because they don't keep your feet stable enough.

 So Hokas can definitely handle more difficult terrain then Altras.
 But still grip is lacking for really difficult trails, also they are not perfectly stable due to the stack height even with such firmness of the sole.

 With Hokas I was never in a situation that my ankles were in danger, but with Altras there were few close calls.
 Fortunately, I tend to make smaller steps so there is time to react with other foot.
 If I was running with long hard steps like some people, I would be facing some problems.
 But still I must be more careful when going downhill, I cannot go "all-out" like in some other shoes.